oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 });
 ```

-With the above configuration, all requests to the Vite development server’s `/api` route will be redirected to the back-end server, allowing access to both from the same host.
+With the above configuration, all requests to the Vite development server's `/api` route will be redirected to the back-end server, allowing access to both from the same host.

 ### Building the UI

-While not the primary focus of this tutorial, thanks to MUI, it’s easy to make a good-looking frontend without much effort.
+While not the primary focus of this tutorial, thanks to MUI, it's easy to make a good-looking frontend without much effort.

 The whole UI will fit into the **src/App.jsx** file, with only a few changes required to the **src/main.jsx** file: